Esther Brimmer: Career

 She is a member of the Atlantic Council Board of Directors, Council on Foreign Relations, and Women in International Security.

 She left her post at the State Department in June 2013 to resume her position in academia.

 Personal life

 Brimmer is the daughter of Andrew Brimmer, the first African American to have served as governor of the Federal Reserve System.
 Her husband is historian and author Steven Beller.
-They have one son Nathaniel.
+They have one son, playwright Nathaniel Brimmer-Beller.

 Publications

 She has, inter alia, edited Transforming Homeland Security: U.S. and European Approaches (2006), The Strategic Implications of European Union Enlargement (with Fröhlich, 2005), The EU’s Search for a Strategic Role: ESDP and Its Implications for Transatlantic Relations (2002) and The European Union Constitutional Treaty: A Guide for Americans (2004), and she is the author of The United States, the European Union and International Human Rights Issues (2002).